GreatCowBASIC/Help/output/md/analog_digital_conversion_code_optimisation.md

         'Setup an Interrupt event when porta.5 goes negative.
         IOCAN5 = 1
-        On Interrupt PORTBChange  Call InterruptHandler
+        On Interrupt PORTABChange  Call InterruptHandler

         do